morg1207/rb1_autonomy/README.md

 ## PROJECT ABOUT AUTONOMOUS NAVIGATION, BEHAVIOR TREES WITH RB1 ROBOT

+### SUMARY
 This project is about topics like, autonomous navigation, behavior tree and ros2 concepts using rb1 robot in a warehouse environment, this project was tested on humble ros2.

-I would like to thank the provided simulation build and behavior_tree_ros2 package for a wrapper of ros2 concepts for BT.

 You can find the implementation and testing on the real robot in the following [video](https://www.youtube.com/watch?v=rZ5ojMnCDvw)

+This project is to develop a complex behavior based on multiple simpler behaviors using the behavior tree.
+The behavior consists of

+1. Find the charging station and localize the robot.
+2. Detect a shelf anywhere in the warehouse.
+3. Get underneath the shelf and use the elevator to pick it up.
+4. Place the shelf at a desired location.

+I would like to thank the provided simulation build and [behavior_tree_ros2](https://github.com/BehaviorTree/BehaviorTree.ROS2) package for a wrapper of ros2 concepts for BT and to The [Construct](https://www.theconstruct.ai/) for the simulation and the knowledge provided.

 I hope this project can contribute to the ros2 community.

 ## 1. Configuración